foo123/FILTER.js/api-reference.md

 The class has various pre-defined filters which can be combined in any order.

-* `threshold/quantize(thresholds, quantizedcolors)`  applies a full 32-bit threshods to the image with quantized colors
+* `threshold/quantize(thresholds:Array, quantizedcolors:Array)`  applies a full 32-bit threshods to the image with quantized colors
-* `extract/mask(min, max, background)`  applies a color mask to (i.e extracts range of colors from) image
+* `extract/mask(min:Number, max:Number, background:HEX)`  applies a color mask to (i.e extracts range of colors from) image
 * `RGB2HSV()`  transforms RGB to HSV color space
 * `HSV2RGB()`  transforms HSV to RGB color space
 * `RGB2CMYK()`  transforms RGB to CMY(K) color space